react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 We recommend using [React Native Testing Library](https://callstack.github.io/react-native-testing-library/) along with [`jest-native`](https://github.com/testing-library/jest-native) to write your tests.

-We are going to write example tests illustrating the difference between `navigate` and `push` functions, drawer's screens `preload` and times functions in tests.
+We are going to write example tests illustrating the difference between `navigate` and `push` functions, how drawer's screens `preload` works and what you have to do to use times functions in tests.

 To show the difference between `navigate` and `push` functions, we will use `RootNavigator` defined below: